Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • teacher absence or other teacher-related difficulties

-• matters that the student could have avoided (e.g. misreading an examination timetable, misreading instructions in examinations)
+• matters that the student could have avoided, e.g. misreading an examination timetable, misreading examination instructions

 • timetable clashes